zorlack/turntable-traction-drive/SAFETY.md

 The Turntable Traction Drive has the following known limitations/deficiencies:

 - No Brake: The Turntable Traction Drive does not provide built-in braking.
 (This may be remedied by using a motor configuration with a power-off brake.)
 In practice this means that when the drive is not rotating the turntable is only kept in place by two things: The inertia of the turntable itself, and the friction in the chain and gearbox system of the Turntable Traction Drive.
 For massive (high-mass) turntables with substantial loss due to friction this is not a problem, as the turntable will tend to stay put. **For low-mass or low-friction turntables it may be neccessary to use an external braking mechanism to keep the turntable from free-rotation when the drive is not rotating.**
-- Insufficient Current Limiting Capabilities: Ideally we would like to set a current limit at various stages of operation such that the inverter trips when there is an unexpected spike in current. **The Hitachi L100-007NFU does not have sufficient control granularly limit current.**
+- Insufficient Current Limiting Capabilities: Ideally we would like to set a current limit at various stages of operation such that the inverter trips when there is an unexpected spike in current. **The Hitachi L100-007NFU does not have sufficiently granular current-limit controls.**
 - Open Loop: The Turntable Traction Drive is a machine for rotating a turntable.
 It is not a machine for accurately "positioning" a turntable.
 As such **this machine's utility in precise motion control applications may be limited.**